Seby Zavala Player Props: White Sox vs. Cardinals

 Seby Zavala At The Plate

-- Zavala has an RBI in nine of 45 games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 19.6% of his games this year, Zavala has had at least one RBI.
+He's picked up more than one in 6.5% and driven in three or more of his team's runs in two contests.

-- In 20.0% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (6.7%).
+- In nine of 46 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.